julkue/mark.js/README.md

 You are ready to start!

-*Note: The plugin requires jQuery!
-If you are not using RequireJS, NodeJS or CommonJS you should make sure that jQuery was manually embedded.*
+*Note: jmHighlight is a jQuery plugin!
+Make sure that jQuery is embedded.*

 ##2.
 Highlight usage